Everybody loves skiing powder. Okay, everybody loves the idea of skiing powder, but many actually find it a struggle.

-So into ore your instincts.
+So ignore your instincts.
 You can either select steeper terrain, or take a more aggressive line keeping your skis in the fall line a little longer then you would in harder conditions… Speed is your friend!

 Think Less About Edging & More About Platforming

 Powder is already grippy... maybe too grippy!
-We don’t need our edges to bight the snow, we need our bases to compress the snow.
+We don’t need our edges to bite the snow, we need our bases to compress the snow.

 To build a broader platform you may want to take a more of a two footed approach.

 I still like to balance primarily through the outside ski but using a little muscular effort to pressure the inside ski will compress more snow, giving you something to stand on and keep that outside ski from diving and straying (AKA Scissoring Skis).